 Sergio Romo Contract Information:

-Agreed to a two-year, $15 million deal with the Giants in December of 2014.
+Agreed to a one-year contract with the Dodgers in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Sergio Romo – simply subscribe now.